 Mission and Fashion Valley

 Beyond downtown San Diego, popular eateries are also splashed throughout an area of town known to locals as "The Valley."
-Seau's Restaurant , owned by San Diego Charger Junior Seau, is frequented by celebrities and athletes.
-Prego's Ristorante is perfect for upscale gatherings with good friends, while Pat & Oscar's is a casual restaurant famous for its breadsticks, assorted pizzas and salads.
+For a magical time try The Gathering where you can dine on American cuisine while watching magic trickson Thursdays through Saturday nights.
+Or if you're in a mood for just delicious fare head to Pat & Oscar's , a casual restaurant famous for its breadsticks, assorted pizzas and salads.

 Across San Diego Bay and just minutes from downtown is Coronado Island, a conservative community with dozens of fine dining choices.
 Take the ferry from Harbor Drive and disembark right in front of Peohe's , a tropical paradise famous for its Crunchy Coconut Shrimp platter.
 Just next door to Peohe's, Bay Beach Cafe is an ideal spot for a traditional dinner.
 Travel further to the interior of the island and dine in royal elegance at The Crown Room , located in the historic Hotel del Coronado .